 When looking for a job, having that hands-on experience, having someone who’s done it to show you the way will make all the difference.
 Not the theory.
 Not the degree.
 People don’t care who you are or if you have a degree as long as what you teach works.
 That’s my secret message for you in a bottle.
 Think about it.

-- There is nothing wrong in being self-thought
+- There is nothing wrong with being self-thought

 - Focusing on learning something specific is better than generalized education